janus-idp/janus-idp.github.io/apps/website/src/pages/plugins/ocm.md

    `yarn start`

-The previous steps are meant for local development and you can find the setup inside the [/dev](./dev) directories of the individual plugins.
+The previous steps are meant for local development and you can find the setup inside the `dev` directories of the individual plugins.